-Achieving these innovative value chains require progressive companies to reach beyond their traditional core competencies to combine cross-disciplinary technologies and capabilities to create compelling value propositions.
+Achieving these innovative value chains require progressive companies to reach beyond their traditional core competencies and experience set to combine cross-disciplinary technologies and capabilities to create compelling value propositions: (see Figure below)

 Our experiences working directly with global CPG and retail companies and across industries engaged in complex innovation outsourcing such as consumer electronics and defense taught us that leading orchestrators consistently outperform their peers.
 On average, they achieve development and launch milestones 25 to 50 percent faster; and enjoy 20 to 40 percent cost advantages; and have a higher likelihood of sustained differentiation.